michaelyatco/choredoor/ChoreDoor1.md

 let object = document.getElementById('id');
 ```

-Task: Give `door1` an `.onclick` event using arrow function syntax.
+Task: Inside the `script.js` file, give `door1` an `.onclick` event using arrow function syntax.
 The function will be empty for now.

 Hint: